pjmartinkus/College_Basketball/README.md

 data because creating an NCAA Tournament bracket is all about looking for the right upsets.

 At this point, I had a large data set containing feature vectors for each game of men's division one college basketball going back to 2002.
-Before using all of this data, I refined it to include only games that included tournament quality teams.
+Before using all of this data, I wanted to refine it to only include games that included tournament quality teams.
+I used covariate shift analysis to compare the training feature vectors to the data set of actual tournament games and found an obvious difference between the two.
+By looking at the most important feature in distinguishing between the data sets and trying some different rules for filtering the complete data, I was able to reduce the training data to more closely resemble actual NCAA Tournament games.

+In addition to filtering the number of training feature vectors, I also wanted to reduce the number of features.
+Since I had added the additional T-Rank and Sports Reference data sources this year, I knew there were many redundant features covered in multiple source data sets.
+To this end, I looked at the correlations between features and removed aas many aas I could without sacrificing too much potential information from the dropped features.

 Then, I trained several different machine learning models from the excellent [scikit-learn](https://scikit-learn.org/stable/) python package.
-I used a variation of cross validation I like to call "leave one march out CV", meaning that for each fold, I trained the model on all of the data except for the games from one year of March Madness, which was used as the test set.
+I started by tuning some parameters for each model type using cross validation on a portion of the training data.
+Then, I compared the tuned models using a variation of cross validation I like to call "leave one march out CV", meaning that for each fold, I trained the model on all of the data except for the games from one year of March Madness, which was used as the test set.
 Other than high values for standard accuracy metrics such as precision and recall, I found it was very important that the selected model would be able to give a probability score to help me make decisions about the most probable upsets.
 I also was conscious that my data was very noisy since it is